 Supplies Needed for Growing and Caring for Eggplants:

 1. Provide Proper Sun

-The most important thing about growing epplants, and caring for them, is putting them in the right place to begin with.
-Plant them somewhere where they receive plenty of morning and/or evening sun, but not too much mid-day sun if possible.
+The most important thing about growing eggplants, and caring for them, is putting them in the right place, to begin with.
+Plant them somewhere where they receive plenty of mornings and/or evening sun, but not too much mid-day sun if possible.

 No matter what else you do, make sure that you place your eggplants somewhere they will be able to soak up at least 6 to 8 hours of direct sunlight per day.

 Eggplants grow best in a warm environment and they need a temperature between 65°F to 95°F. So, they need to be germinated in late spring.

 After germination, you can place them in areas that receive direct sunlight as they need 6 to 7 hours of sunlight daily.

 Any temperature below 50°F may significantly reduce their growth, cause them to become wilted, or even kill them.